 - Silicone Caps - These quality caps last longer, fit more comfortably, and require very little maintenance.
 Turn them inside out and throw them in you bag to dry out.
 Put your name on the inside somewhere with a sharpee to make sure it doesn't get lost.

-- Eichler team caps may be available for purchase from the Gator Gear Coordinator.
+- Eichler team caps may be available for purchase from the Gator Gear coordinator at meets.

 Caps take some getting used to, and sometimes take two people to put on.
 Ask the coaches or a seasoned teammate for help.
 If your swimmer is having trouble hearing, flip up one side to expose the ear (at a meet, the one towards the starter).

 Suits come in such a large variety, and almost everything is good.
-Boys have options of Speedos (briefs) or Jammers (like biker shorts); avoid swim trunks because they cause excessive and unnecessary drag which can be difficult on younger swimmers.
+Boys have the option of briefs or jammers (like biker shorts); avoid swim trunks because they cause excessive and unnecessary drag which can be difficult on younger swimmers.
 Girls can wear almost any one-piece suit; look for suits with a shoulder strap at least half an inch wide for durability.
 Check you child's suit occasionally to make sure it is not becoming translucent, especially in the posterior.
 Remember, a wet suit looks even more see-through than if it's dry.
+Wearing a snug swim shirt during practice of meets increases the amount of drag for a swimmer, making it more difficult to swim fast, but we understand balancing competitiveness with sun protection and comfort.

 Team members are not required to purchase an Eichler Gator suit, but most do and the sea of matching suits really builds team spirit and makes it much easier to identify Eichler swimmers.
 We suggest you only use your team suit for swim meets, and otherwise keep it in dry, clean storage.
 You can wear the suit to practice the day prior to the meet to make sure that it fits and feels right prior to racing.
-Team suits can be ordered through the Gator Gear Coordinator.
 Please remember to mark the swim suit tag with a name or initials with permanent markers so lost-and-found suits can be more easily returned.